noFrontendSolutions/build-react-app-ssr/README.md

 ---

-is a minimalistic fullstack React development environment supporting the must-have key features, which every modern-day web application should have to guarantee a satisfying user experience.
-It is easy to configure and extend, with a minimum of webpack knowledge.
+is a minimalistic, webpack-made, full-stack React development environment providing the must-have key features, which every modern-day web application should have to guarantee a satisfying user experience.
+It is easy to configure and extend, with a minimum of webpack knowledge required.

 ## Features: